Foster Mother Joy Heaven Charged with Murder of Emily Meno in July 2010, Kent County, Michigan.

 On the supply side of the equation, Mary Callahan is an emergency room nurse, cardiopulmonary nurse educator and a former foster parent.
 She is the author of "Fighting for Tony", "Memoirs of a Baby Stealer".
 She saw the corruption in the "child protection" industry and has given her testimony from a service provider's perspective.

 Despite the presence of a small number of good foster parents, Ms. Callahan stated that there are more foster parents at the other end of the spectrum who foster for money and don't care at all about the children placed with them.
+For instance, the death of Alex Gervais in Abbotsford on 18 September 2015 is caused by his last foster parent who received $8,000 tax free income from MCFD and left Gervais in a hotel where he committed suicide.
+His death is just one of the many atrocities created by incompetent or irresponsible, or at times abusive, foster parents.
 This lends support to refute the judicial position that foster homes are known safe environment.
 Please click here to view her testimony.

 Remarks